Wickedlasers/libLaserdockCore/README.md

 ### Visual Studio:

 1) copy dist.local.cmake and rename it to local.cmake
-2) Open local.cmake and set the path QT_BASE_DIR to your local Qt installation directory, e.g d:\Dev\Qt\5.13.0\
+2) Open local.cmake and set the path QT_BASE_DIR to your local Qt installation directory, e.g d:\Dev\Qt\5.15.0\
-3) Open x86 "Native tools command prompt for VS 2017" and go to libLaserdockCore dir
+3) Open "x86 Native tools command prompt for VS 2019" and go to libLaserdockCore dir
 4) mkdir build
 5) cd build
-6) cmake -G "Visual Studio 15 2017"  ..
+6) cmake -G "Visual Studio 16 2019"  ..

 Instead of step 1-2 you can set QTDIR manually by passing it to cmake on this step:
 <br>
-cmake -G "Visual Studio 15 2017" -DQTDIR="d:\Dev\Qt\5.13.0\msvc2017" ..
+cmake -G "Visual Studio 16 2019" -DQTDIR="d:\Dev\Qt\5.15.0\msvc2019" ..

 7) Build & run